 All capital schemes have to demonstrate affordability over the life of the 30 year HRA business plan along with a clear case for demand/need in the district and the ability to generate additional rental income.
-To address housing need in the district a new housing needs study, at parish level, will be commissioned to ensure that the right properties are built in the right places to alleviate housing need.

 Affordable housing need will be addressed through the provision of new homes, developed by either the Council or by Registered Providers with grant funding from Homes England, or through market-led housing developments as a requirement through a Section 106 agreement.
 The Local Plan for Bolsover District, through Policy LC2, makes provision for all new housing proposals of 25 or more dwellings to provide 10% as affordable housing.